 - How to attribute records within your application

-With those in mind, you can convert the conceptual idea behind each of your use cases to practical, pseudo-integrations that break down the individual steps needed to take to achieve your integration’s goals.
+With those in mind, you can convert the conceptual idea behind each of your use cases to practical, pseudo-integrations.
+These will break down the individual steps needed to take to achieve your integration’s goals.

-Or better yet, draw out a flow chart of the process you are aiming to automate.
-Being able to visually look over your automation is a huge advantage when laying up your integration, or considering the next step…
+Better yet, draw out a flow chart of the process you are aiming to automate.
+Being able to visually look over your automation is a huge advantage.
+Especially, when laying up your integration, or considering the next step.

 Identifying Methods to Use

-Every SaaS application has its own particularities, which can lead to inconsistencies when making assumptions on the API capabilities of applications in the same vertical markets.
+Every SaaS application has its own particularities.
+These can lead to inconsistencies when making assumptions about the API capabilities of applications in the same vertical markets.

 In order to prepare you can check what methods are available inside Cyclr on our connector pages.
-If you can’t find the method you need in a connector just contact us and we can get it added for you.
+If you can’t find the method you need in a connector just contact us.
+We can get it added for you quickly and efficiently.

 What User Experience do you want to Provide?

-How you facilitate this user input is flexible with Cyclr; build your own UI on top of our API or use our trigger-based, quick setup solution – LAUNCH.
+How you facilitate this user input is flexible with Cyclr.
+For instance, you can build your own UI on top of our API.
+Alternatively use our trigger-based, quick setup solution – LAUNCH.
 However, it is something to take into account early on, when building your integration templates.

-Building anything too complex, covering too many applications in one integration, can be too niche for wider user base adoption and confusing for the average user to set up.
+Building anything too complex, covering too many applications in one integration, can be too niche for wider user base adoption.
+As well as be confusing for the average user to set up.

-The other side to this, is that you create thin integrations which, while easy for a user to set up, don’t offer the functionality required of a time-saving, essential integration.
+The other side to this is that you create thin integrations.
+While easy for a user to set up they don’t offer the functionality required of a time-saving, essential integration.

 So how can we meet users in the middle to provide a better user experience?